UCSD-ECEMAE-148/fall-2024-final-project-team-03/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-*Thank you to my teammates, Professor Jack Silberman, and our incredible TA's Winston and Alexander for an amazing Fall 2024 class!*
+*Thank you to my teammates, Professor Jack Silberman, and our incredible TA's Winston and Alexander for an amazing Fall 2024 class!
+Thank you Kiersten and Alexander for the amazing readme template.*

 <!-- CONTACT -->
 ## Contact